DaniilGalahov/ValveSensorDT/README.md

 4. In environments with unstable magnetic fields (workshops, near big electric motors) it'd be better to use a backup magnetic field source (big magnet placed near base of valve).

 ## Requirements
-### To run pre-compiled binary:
-- Windows 7/8/10 and higher
+### For web app
+Versions of Chrome, Firefox, Safari or Edge (Chromium-based) that are:
+- WebGL 2.0 capable
+- HTML 5 standards compliant
+- 64-bit
+- WebAssembly capable

 ## Usage
-### Use pre-compiled binary
+### Use web app
-Zip archive with compiled app is [Binary\ValveSensorDT.zip](Binary/ValveSensorDT.zip).
+Web app is available [here](https://www.nibrasgamestudio.com/valvesensordt/index.html).
+You may work with it through your web browser.

 **How to start?**
 Pretty simple.
-Unzip it into a folder, and run ValveSensorDT.exe.
+Just go through link above and wait until Unity WebGL app starts in your browser.

 **Interface**
  1. *Panel "Valve attitude".* 3 controls here allow you to control spatial rotation of part of pipe with valve.